anairo98/openshift-training/docs/Session5.md

 | cgi-default-app.conf  | <Directory "/var/www/html"\><br>  Options +ExecCGI<br>  DirectoryIndex /cgi-bin/app.py<br></Directory\> |
 | cgi-default-data.conf | <Directory "/var/www/html"\><br>  Options +ExecCGI<br>  DirectoryIndex /cgi-bin/data.py<br></Directory\> |

-    !!! danger
+    !!! warning
         The last two keys contain multiline data.
 Preserve the newlines in the ConfigMap, so that the corresponding files can be used as provided here.
+If you need further information about ConfigMaps, refer to the [ConfigMap documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html/building_applications/config-maps).

 3. Look at your Secret and ConfigMap in the WebUI.
 Inspect their YAML representation and check, if the values are set how you expect it.